sesquideus/asmodeus/README.md

 # What is it?
-ASMODEUS is an universal all-sky meteor simulator.
+ASMODEUS is a universal all-sky meteor simulator.

 Its original purpose was to determine and correct observation bias introduced by imperfections of all-sky camera systems and to use the corrected data to estimate the total meteoroid flux.